sullerandras/ikariam-overview-script/README.md

 *   Open your Ikariam server in a tab: [http://ikariam.com](http://ikariam.com/).
 In my case it is [http://s5.hu.ikariam.com](http://s5.hu.ikariam.com).

-*   Open the overview table in an other tab, for example http://google.it/&lt;ikariam domain&gt;.
+*   Open the overview table in an other tab, for example http://google.it/<ikariam domain>.
 In my case it is [http://google.it/s5.hu.ikariam.com](http://google.it/s5.hu.ikariam.com).